dsa-2/docs/methods/Subscribe.md

 * 3: All values, even if the responder is rebooted (persistent)

 ### Queue Size
 (Optional) Specifies the size (in bytes) of the qos queue maintained for the requester.
-Every responder maintains a maximum and a default qos queue size for each requester.
-If the queue size in a request is smaller than the maximum size, the responder uses the queue size specified in the request.
-If the queue size in the request exceeds the maximum, the responder ignores it and does not return an error.
-When a broker accepts a queue size that is smaller than the maximum from the requester, it must forward that information to the responder.
+* when total size in the queue is bigger than max queue size, all messages except the last one will be dropped no matter which qos level.
+* responder should have a max_queue_size and client can't request for a size bigger than responder allowed.

-### Queue Time
+### Queue Duration
 (Optional) Specifies how long (in seconds) a value can stay in a queue.
-When a broker accepts a queue time that is smaller than the maximum from the requester, it must forward that information to the responder.
+* when a message stays in the queue for more than the queue time, it will be dropped, unless it's the last message.
+* responder should have a max_queue_time and client can't request for a duration bigger than responder allowed.

 <!--
 ### Update Frequency